pfsense/docs/source/cache-proxy/setup-squid-as-a-transparent-proxy.rst

 First, install the Squid package.

 #.
 Click **System > Packages**
 #.
-Scroll down until the “squid” package listing is visible
+Scroll down until the "squid" package listing is visible
 #.
 Click |fa-plus| located to the right of the squid package description
 #.
 Wait for the installer to download, install, and do post-install
    tasks for squid, such as creating the cache directories.